With every Connhex plan you get:

-• a state-of-the art data collection infrastructure.
+• a state-of-the art data collection infrastructure, with unlimited devices and unlimited data support.
 Simply put, this is an entity responsible for receiving data and storing it efficiently into a database

 • Connhex Control: Connhex's device management application.
 Think of it like an admin-level device management application for all the devices connected to Connhex: you can see what messages are coming from each device, send commands and configuration to devices